Version française

 #open "format";;

-We use the fprintf function and the pretty-printing functions get an extra argument, namely a pretty-printing formatter (the ppf argument) where printing will occur.
-This way the printing routines are a bit more general, since they may print on any formatter defined in the program, and furthermore they may be used in conjonction with the special %a format, that prints a printf argument with a supplied user's defined function (these user's functions must have a formatter as first argument).
+We use the fprintf function to write the most versatile version of the pretty-printing functions for lambda-terms.
+Now, the functions get an extra argument, namely a pretty-printing formatter (the ppf argument) where printing will occur.
+This way the printing routines are more general, since they can print on any formatter defined in the program (either printing to a file, or to stdout, to stderr, or even to a string).
+Furthermore, the pretty-printing functions are now compositional, since they may be used in conjunction with the special %a conversion, that prints a fprintf argument with a user's supplied function (these user's supplied functions also have a formatter as first argument).

 Using fprintf, the lambda-terms printing routines can be written as follows: